Edussentials

 Visit to Chosen Children of Promise

 Our team had the privilege of visiting Chosen Children of Promise, where we witnessed firsthand the impact of educational support on young lives.
-This visit reinforced our commitment to making quality education accessible to all children.
+This visit forever changed how we view education and we realised that educational imbalance is real

 Research Documentation